Communication and Media Studies 246

 Students are exposed to audio production techniques used in, but not limited to, the radio, film, television and music recording industries.
 A variety of techniques for planning and executing student productions, including editing, signal processing, equalization, and noise reduction, are demonstrated.
 Studio and location miking techniques, multichannel mixdown concepts, interviewing, and musical instrument recording techniques are discussed in detail.

 Students are challenged to use this information in creative ways in order to develop their problem solving skills.
 Laboratory projects are designed to aid students in achieving this goal.
-Upon completion of these projects, students will have created an "audition CD" for their production portfolio.

-Detailed Description of Conduct of Course
+3. Detailed Description of Conduct of Course

 This course will be taught using a lecture/discussion/laboratory format.
 Students study written materials covering course topics, view related videotapes, and discuss them in class.
 They apply this theoretical knowledge to specific audio laboratory exercises, which illustrate the course concepts and processes.
 Students are not merely tested on the course content, but are experientially involved.
 A contract grading system for projects is employed.
 This method of evaluation emulates "real world" production situations by holding students' projects to specific requirements, which must be met before the instructor grants approval.
 Project grades are based upon the number of projects completed and approved during the term.

-Goals and Objectives of the Course
+4. Goals and Objectives of the Course

-1. Students will obtain an understanding of and be able to use the basic vocabulary of audio production.
+1) Obtain an understanding of and be able to use the basic vocabulary of audio production.

-2. Students will acquire a basic understanding of the tools of audio production.
+2) Acquire a basic understanding of the tools of audio production.

-5. Students will gain an understanding of how the skills of radio production relate to other fields.
+4) Gain an understanding of how the skills of radio production relate to other fields.

-1. Tests covering course content (readings, videos, lectures, etc.).
+1) Tests covering course content (readings, videos, lectures, etc.).

-2. Laboratory exercises in which students demonstrate a working knowledge of concepts and processes.
+2) Laboratory exercises in which students demonstrate a working knowledge of concepts and processes.

-Other Course Information
+6. Other Course Information

-Labs in this course follow a producer oriented environment.
+Labs in this course follow a producer-oriented environment.
 In professional broadcasting, deadlines and time constraints constitute formidable barriers for producers.
 In an effort to be as realistic as possible, projects are completed under deadline pressure with a substantial penalty for assignments turned in late.
 A high level of professionalism is expected in the production of projects.